In Agents, these are called nodes. In evaluation pipelines, they’re called

 Columns are executed in order based on their

-position.
-A column can only reference other columns that come before it in the pipeline.Example: Chaining Columns Together
+reference other columns that come before it in the pipeline.Example: Chaining Columns Together

 A common pattern is to chain columns: run a prompt, extract a field from the JSON output, then compare it to a ground truth value from the dataset.Execution Types

-These columns execute prompts, code, or external services.PROMPT_TEMPLATE
+These columns execute prompts, code, or external services.Prompt Template

 Runs a prompt template from the registry against each row.